TilmanGriesel/WindScape/README.md

 ### Hardware
 - ESP32 development board (Lolin32 Lite recommended)
-- Fan controller (like the Noctua NA-FC1) https://noctua.at/en/na-fc1
 - 4-pin PWM fan (like the Noctua NV-FS1) https://noctua.at/en/nv-fs1
 - 12V power supply
 - Optional: buck converter for 5V ESP32 power, the ESP32 can be powered by USB too.